 What is a Blocked Account?

-A blocked account is a special type of bank account in Germany created for international students, so they can prove they have the financial resources to live in Germany for one year during their student visa application.
+A blocked account is a special type of bank account for international students in Germany, to prove they have enough financial resources to live in Germany for one year during their student visa application.
+You can open a Germany blocked account at Deutsche Bank or Fintiba.

 Also known as a Sperrkonto, the German blocked back account is designed to serve foreign students and job-seekers as a proof of financial resources for staying in Germany.
 Even though there are other ways of showing one’s financial standing, this account is by far the most common one among international students.